isomerpages/nlb-discovereads/_events/bookbugsx/2i-resources.md

 ### Printables
 Done with our [quizzes](/events/bookbugsx/quiz) and want more Book Bugs-related activities?
 We upload printable activities on the second Monday of every month!
-Answer keys for the previous month will also be uploaded when we upload new activities.
+Answer keys (if applicable) for the previous month will also be uploaded when we upload new activities.

 **January 2021**